The Five Benefits of Whistleblowing

 It's essential to treat whistleblowers without any hostility — they are not enemies of the company.
 They are people who didn't want to give up on it and let it go to ruin.
 By speaking up, they give their company the benefit of the doubt, believing that mistakes will be corrected and that crucial stakeholders will listen.

 Whistleblowing can be hugely beneficial to any company.
 A 2016 ACFE report by the Association of Certified Fraud Examiners found that over 40% of fraud cases were only detected through internal reporting.
 In this article, we'll identify the benefits of having a whistleblowing solution in place.

 But First, Let Us Explain What a Whistleblower Is...

 One of the most common questions we get asked is: "What is a whistleblower?"

-In the simplest terms, a whistleblower reports suspected wrongdoing to a senior executive or someone who is in a position to rectify mistakes and other misconduct.
-In many cases, a whistleblower works inside the business or organisation where the wrongdoing took place.
-However, a whistleblower can also mean anyone who reports information about misconduct and other wrongdoing within an organisation that would otherwise remain unexposed.
+In the simplest terms, whistleblowers expose wrongdoing to a senior executive or someone who is in a position to rectify mistakes and other misconduct, such as government officials.
+In many cases, a whistleblower works inside the business or organisation where the wrongdoing took place (internal whistleblowing).
+However, a whistleblower can also mean anyone who reports information about misconduct and other wrongdoing within an organisation that would otherwise remain unexposed (external whistleblowing).

 Whistleblowing is almost always expensive in the short term — but indispensable over the long run.
 For instance, Toyota International has pioneered an “andon” production system — the phrase roughly translates to “signal” or “sign”.
 In Toyota's manufacturing plants, it's a visual aid that shows where immediate action is necessary.
 It can be activated by any employee working in the production line if they notice a problem — and the production is immediately halted until the problem is fixed, regardless of the expense.